miekg/pgo/README.md

 - `name`: this is the name of the service, used to uniquely identify the service across machines.
 - `user`: which user to use to run the docker compose under.
 - `repository` and `branch`: where to find the git repo belonging to this service.
-- `registry`: optional authentication for pulling the docker images from the registry.
+- `registries`: optional authentication for pulling the docker images from the registry.
 In "user:token" format, is user is omitted, `user` is used.
 This is a list because there can be more than one private registry.
 - `compose`: alternate compose file to use.